rks101/eglinux/README.md

 ```

-What is my system name, kernel, OS, kernel version, date updated?
+What is my system name, kernel, OS, kernel version, date last updated?
 ```
 uname -a
 Linux Latitude-3490 5.4.0-58-generic #64-Ubuntu SMP Wed Dec 9 08:16:25 UTC 2020 x86_64 x86_64 x86_64 GNU/Linux
 ```

 ## Know processors
 How many processors do we have on the system?
-Details and processor flags?
+To know details and processor flags:
 ```
 cat /proc/cpuinfo
 cat /proc/cpuinfo | grep "processor"
 ```
 Check the output.
-If you get 8 entries with processor numbered from 0 to 7, this suggests 8 logical cores.
+If you get eight entries with processor numbered from 0 to 7, this suggests 8 logical cores.

 ## Know memory
-How much memory (RAM) do we have on the system?
-Installed, free, and other memory details?
+How much memory (RAM / main memmory / primary memory to run programs) do we have on the system?
+You can see installed, free, and other memory details:
 ```
 cat /proc/meminfo
 ```
-Check the output for MemTotal, MemFree, MemAvailable
+Check the output for MemTotal, MemFree, MemAvailable.

-Note: Why should you consider MemAvailable from 2014?
+Note: Why should you consider MemAvailable from 2014 onward?
 [Check this patch](https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/commit/?id=34e431b0ae398fc54ea69ff85ec700722c9da773) and [post 1](https://stackoverflow.com/questions/30869297/difference-between-memfree-and-memavailable) and [post 2](https://superuser.com/questions/980820/what-is-the-difference-between-memfree-and-memavailable-in-proc-meminfo).
 To maintain the flow, continue reading.

 ----

 ## Process Memory Layout
 Can I see the memory layout and the stack of a process?
+See my [presentation]() with more details.
 To see all files related to a process with PID = $$
 ```
 ls -lrt /proc/$$